marcantondahmen/automad-bulma/README.md

 - `checkboxNavbarRight`: Place menu items on the right of the navbar.
 - `checkboxHideSecondLevelNavbar`: Hide the second level (dropdowns) of the navbar menu.

+### Slideshow Images

+You can use the `images` variable to define a set of images to be used in a hero section or carousel slideshow.
+A `*` can be used in file patterns to represent zero or more characters.
+Multiple patterns can be separated by a comma.
+A typical pattern looks like:

+    *.jpg, *.png, *.gif

 ### Search
 The search field in the navbar can be enabled by defining a page as a results page.
 Therefore simply enter the internal URL of one of your pages for the `urlSearchResults` variable in the **Shared Data & Settings** section of the Dashboard.
 Note that the selected page needs to have a template including a pagelist like *Blog* or *Portfolio*.